gerekper/ganjaking/wp-content/plugins/woocommerce/readme.txt

 == Changelog ==

-= 4.3.2 - 2020-08-10 =
+= 4.4.1 - 2020-08-19 =

 **WooCommerce**
-* Fix - Remove new WP 5.5 meta box arrows from "Order data" and "Order items" meta boxes. #27173
-* Fix - "Product type" dropdown missing from Product's data meta box on WP 5.5. #27170

-**WooCommerce Blocks 2.7.3**
-* Fix - Fix missing permissions_callback arg in StoreApi route definitions. #2926

-**WooCommerce REST API 1.0.10-pl-1**
-* Enhancement - Compatibility fixes for WordPress 5.5 #232
+* Fix - Add protection to run adjust methods only if product query. #27396
+* Dev - Stripped the internals of the DI Container to address plugin dependency conflicts it caused. #27395
+* Fix - Add more protection for field locale property incase it's not defined. #27405

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce/master/CHANGELOG.txt).